j-hui/ocamerupt/README.md

 Versioning Preamble
 -------------------

 The latest LLVM version is currently version 7.
-Unfortunately, there are only OCaml bindings for up to version 6.
 You need to install the OCaml binding with the version corresponding to that of LLVM.

 To make things slightly worse, what gets installed by default varies by OS and distribution.
 We can work around any of these, but we need to be consistent.